 TBW

+Add how to make safestrings

 GeoJSON Format Specification

 TBW

 GeoJSON Encoding Specification

 This clause specifies the links from the encoding to the underlying OWS Context data model.
 It defines a mapping for all classes and attributes of the OWS Conceptual model.
 This includes mandatory requirements for the encoding of a context document and the necessary semantics of how that encoding should be interpreted.
 The conceptual model on which this encoding is based is divided into various packages.
 Note that these packages map directly to requirement classes.